What to expect when volunteering for our restoration workdays:

-All workdays will begin at the parking lot next to Jimmys Bar, on Farmington Road.
+All workdays begin at the Rocky Glen parking lot on the west side of Kickapoo Creek Road, just south of Farmington Road.
 Liability permits naming the Peoria Park District, Friends of Rocky Glen and Peoria Wilds Inc. must be signed by everyone, every time.
 Workdays will occur rain or shine.
 A Friends of Rocky Glen board member will be on site at all times for every workday.
 Children under 13 are welcome if accompanied by an adult guardian who signs with them.

 Volunteers should consider bringing water and a snack.
 Wear long pants, sturdy shoes and bring good work gloves.
 Your own hand tools are fine (On most workdays we will be hand grubbing and pruning weeds / bushes).
 No power tools are allowed unless first safety checked by the Peoria Park District.
 Power tool operators must go through a brief Peoria Park District training.